TimStraube/Bylance/README.md

 ## Target

-Development of a simple program for modelling financial balances.
+Creation of a simple yet powerful program for modelling financial balances.

 ## Key features